Landscape Aggregation

 Project Information:

-Landscape Aggregation is a Human-Induced Regeneration (HIR) project located approximately 90km south-west of Cunnamulla in the Paroo local government area of South West Queensland.
+Landscape Aggregation (formerly known as Climate Friendly Aggregation Project No. 3) is a Human-Induced Regeneration (HIR) project located in the Paroo local government area, approximately 100km southwest of Cunnamulla in south-western Queensland.
 It was registered in April 2016 and covers an area of 19,367.85 hectares.